 Getting a divorce has long term repercussions on your professional and personal life.
 Divorce is one of the most expensive transactions the average person can expect to face over the course of his or her lifetime.
 A person with children faces additional challenges during a divorce, and there are three issues divorced fathers often face after a divorce is finalized.
-While not everyone will experience these issues, being aware of them may help you if you are a person with children who has recently gone through a divorce.
+While not everyone will experience these issues, being aware of them may help you if you are a person with children who have recently gone through a divorce.

 Men who are divorced and who have children that are not in their custody full-time are sometimes the victim of unfair stereotyping.
 The idea that non-custodial fathers are deadbeats has become ingrained in our society, and people who find out that a man has children who do not live with him may incorrectly assume that he does not properly support his children.
 This stereotype leads to some men being treated harshly by certain parts of the legal system.
 Even though there are some parents who are irresponsible and fail to properly support their children, it is unreasonable to treat all divorced fathers as if they are bad parents.
 Unfortunately, many fathers must fight an uphill battle to prove that they are not a stereotypical absent father.